PERPGamer/SLGRPVehiclesOnly/README.md

-# ASGRPVehiclesOnly
+# FLGRPVehiclesOnly
-This simple script that I made for ASG.
+This simple script that I made for FLG.
 This will disable a few features that RP servers would rather not have enabled.

 **Config**
 If you don't want the fire truck house to work delete 'and vehicleweaponhash ~= 1422046295' at line 31